the-rdk/the-rdk.github.io/content/book/the_enchiridion.md

 disappointment is similarly impossible.

 Taking a cue from The Enchiridion, we can choose to view failure as a learning experience rather than something harmful.
 To accept the dice however they happen to fall.
-Having the mental toolkit to make the best of failure sets a foundation from which we can pursue our desires with a genuine effort.
+Having the toolkit to make the best of failure sets a foundation from which we can pursue our desires with genuine effort.

 Where the Enchiridion would have you avoid disappointment, I would rather have the strength to endure it.
 Even with these flaws, the book remains an interesting collection of wisdom and a worthwhile read.